Support Systems | Accessibility | Social Impact

 Develop

-Deriving from our research, we set characteristics and requirements that our solution could provide for working adults and their parents before diving into our ideation and sketching phase.
+Deriving from our research, we set characteristics and requirements that our solution could provide for adults and their parents before diving into our ideation and sketching phase.

 Parents